kinix/Babur/README.md

 ### Converting Units

 If your messages contains any imperial units in `config/units.json`, Babür will convert the measurements to metric units.

+### DnD Search

+If your messages starts with !dnd, Babür will search the message and find a link contain the info you searched.